sherman/sharding-lib/README.md

 General purpose sharding library implementation.

 NodeRouter interface supports dinamically add/remove nodes.
+Implementation based on jgroup library.
-Automatic rebalancing action is supported with Listener, when node list is changed.
+Automatic rebalancing action is supported with RebalancingStrategy.
+Every time nodes list are changed, the nodesChanged() method is ivoked.
-To spread elements between nodes it use consistent hashing algorithm, so it is guaranteed minimization of remapping elements after the node list is changed.
+To spread elements between nodes it use consistent hashing algorithm, so it's guaranteed minimization of remapping elements after the node list is changed.
-Supported backends are memcached (fastest) and cassandra (2.x is required).